helmgast/lore/design.md

+# Workflow
+## Backup database
+Run the following command
+    mongo <db_name> db/backup_db.js

+This will create a backup with todays timestamp.

 # Design

 On the server, there are Model classes that fully represent every entity in the system.
 The exception is that some Models represent only many-to-many relationships (meaning they are not an entity but a relationship).